Don’t Let a Florida Lookback Period Mistake Derail Your Bankruptcy

 Means Test

 The means test is used to determine whether or not you are eligible to file for bankruptcy.
 Consumers filing for bankruptcy case must complete Form 22A-1 if they are filing a Chapter 7 or Form 22C-1 if they are filing for Chapter 13.
 Both are really a means test that measures your income and your expenses in order to calculate how much money you have available to repay creditors.
+Only individuals with regular income can qualify for Chapter 13 bankruptcy.

 Expect the court to require information about wages and income including any commissions or bonuses you may have earned, large loans or gifts even if they are from your family, receipt of any trust assets or inheritance, cash received from contemporaneous exchanges, dividend or interest income, any distributions from your retirement fund and yes, even tax refunds.